GLYCAM-Web/GM_Utils/README.md

 # GM_Utils
-Molecular Dynamics Utilities A collection of scripts and input files that might be useful to persons wishing to run Glycomimetic simulatons.
+A collection of scripts and input files that might be useful to persons wishing to run Glycomimetic simulatons.